Consano/Oddities/content/Spore War/People/Nirmathas/Ranger Aromina Yasgon.md

 > [!abstract] Notes
 > - Emphasis of free
 > - Has support of the forest martial and Knights of the Everflame Flame
-> - Wants a sense of community between their nations
+> - Wants a sense of community between the nations
 > - Antagonistic to [[Molthune]]